-This simple Mediterranean salad is as traditional as they come.
+This Mediterranean salad recipe is as traditional as they come.
 It’s very representative of the regions’ agricultural roots and the fresh flavors we continue to love to this day.
-It where salads like fattoush or tabouli derive inspiration.
-You can dress it up by adding some red onion, as I do here, or toss in some feta cheese for a little salty goodness.
-Let inspiration be your guide.
+You can dress it up by adding red onion, as I do here, or toss in feta cheese for a little salty goodness.
+Let your inspiration be your guide.

 Table of Contents

-This simple salad uses easy to find ingredients that need little embellishment.
+This simple cucumber tomato salad uses easy to find ingredients that need little embellishment.
 Just some seasonings and a simple dressing bring out all the lively flavors.

 - Extra virgin olive oil: Use a robust yet smooth olive oil, like Greek Early Harvest or peppery Hojiblanca Spanish EVOO.

-How to Make Cucumber Tomato Salad
+How to Make Mediterranean Salad

-Cucumber tomato salad is a staple of the Mediterranean diet, and not just because of its bright, fresh flavor.
+Cucumber tomato salad is a staple of the Mediterranean diet, where they make it daily without a recipe.
 It’s one of the simplest salads you’ll make, coming together in just a few minutes.
-It’s a great go-to for when you need something green on your table but don’t have time to fuss.
 Here is how it goes:

 - Prepare the tomatoes, cucumber, and parsley: Dice 6 Roma tomatoes.
 Dice one large English cucumber into small cubes or pieces.
 Chop a good bunch of parsley, about 3/4 bunch.
 Don’t worry about picking all the leaves, the tender stems near the leaves impart great flavor.
 Combine everything in a large mixing bowl.

-- Add kosher salt.
+- Add salt.
 Season the salad with a good pinch of kosher salt and set aside for about 5 minutes.
 The vegetables will expel some of their water, which we’ll use to help lightly dress the salad.

-- Add the dressing.
+- Add the no-whisk dressing.
 The traditional Mediterranean salad dressing here is a good drizzle (about 2 tablespoons) of quality extra virgin olive oil and the juice of one lemon (or at least 2 teaspoons of lemon juice).
 Add 1/2 teaspoon freshly grated black pepper and mix to combine.
 Optionally, I like adding 1 teaspoon of sumac for depth and tang.

 - Taste and serve.
 Taste the salad and adjust the lemon, salt, and pepper to your liking.
 Serve immediately, or set aside for 15 minutes to let the flavors get friendly with each other.

-Variations
+Mediterranean Salad Variations

 This basic Mediterranean salad has several variations throughout the Mediterranean and the Middle East, and you can change it up to your liking.
 Here are a few ideas:

-What to Serve with Cucumber Tomato Salad
+What to Serve with Mediterranean Salad

 This versatile salad goes with just about any Mediterranean dinner menu.
 It’s a classic topping for Chicken Shawarma or vegetarian Spicy Cauliflower Shawarma, where the salad juices and tahini sauce combine in the most fortunate way.

-Or, serve this simple salad as a side for simple weeknight dinners, like Greek-Style Braised Eggplant or Pan Seared Trout.
-A bite here and there of the bright salad brings a lightness to rich, deeply savory dishes.
+Alternatively, serve this simple salad as a side for simple weeknight dinners.
+A bite here and there of the bright salad brings a lightness to rich, deeply savory dishes, like Yogurt Marinated Chicken, Greek-Style Braised Eggplant or Pan Seared Trout.

 Browse all Mediterranean recipes.

-Visit our Shop.
+Visit Our Shop.

 Try our All-Natural Sumac!